Designing a new model

 The sketch with the general layout of the Iguana V1

 In many cases, the finished crease pattern will not completely resemble the general layout.
-The crease pattern features the details and often the general layout has to be adjusted.
+The crease pattern features the details , the packing and the general layout are similar, but not identical.

 Notes: